pyvista/pyvista/doc/getting-started/installation.rst

     python -m pip install -e .

-The latest documentation for the ``master`` branch of PyVista can be found at `dev.pyvista.org <https://dev.pyvista.org>`_.
+The latest documentation for the ``main`` branch of PyVista can be found at `dev.pyvista.org <https://dev.pyvista.org>`_.